 Feeling like knitting something a little plusher and quicker?
 Check out these 55 Free Worsted Weight Knitting Patterns

 If you shudder at the idea of knitting an entire sweater in fingering weight yarn, you're not alone.
 You would, however, be shocked at the sheer number of free sweater patterns using sock yarn.
 I knit my first sweater in fingering weight yarn about a month ago (in two weeks, which I don't recommend), and it's the first sweater I've knit that I've actually worn more than twice!
 The drape of fingering weight sweaters is just so flattering.
 While beginner sweater knitters would be better off starting with a thicker yarn just to learn to master the construction of a sweater, those who have knit a few sweaters in their journey would be highly advised to try one of the lovely patterns below.

 It's possible you've knit hats in worsted weight yarn and heavier, but never anything lighter.
 That was my experience, too, until about a month ago when I completed my first fingering weight hat.
 Actually, it was the Wavy Bird Slouchy Beanie below, and I adore it.
 Due to the thinner nature of the yarn, fingering weight hats will produce a more satisfying slouch, but fitted beanies are also an excellent option for this yarn.
 The quickest option of all categories on this page, knit hats in sock weight yarn are a particularly great choice for more impatient knitters who still want to knit something brag-worthy.

 Up for a challenge?
 You might want to try lace weight yarn!
-Check out our page to find your next project: 24 Free Knitting Patterns for Lace Weight Yarn
+Check out our page to find your next project: 24 Free Lace Weight Yarn Knitting Patterns

 Scarf and Cowl Patterns